rimunroe/pipeline/README.md

 Pipeline is a framework for creating flux applications.
 Flux is a pretty general pattern, and Pipeline is a pretty opinionated version of it.

 It's not built to solve everyone's problems, it's built to see how far the conceptual straightforwardness and declarative nature of flux can be taken.
-This means straightforward when writing starting the app, but also straightforward when you, your team, and new people find your code 3 months later and have to figure out what the hell it's doing. particular parts of pipeline may feel verbose at first, but we assure you, 3-months-from-now-you will be very happy about that mild verbosity.
+This means straightforward when writing the app, but also straightforward when you, your team, and new people find your code 3 months later and have to figure out what the hell it's doing.
+Particular parts of pipeline may feel verbose at first, but we assure you, 3-months-from-now-you will be very happy about that mild verbosity.

 Pipeline apps are built with three types of objects:  `actions`, `stores`, and `adapters`.

-(note:  When referring to React Components as 'just DOM adaptors' is funny to you, you have now groked pipeline.)
+(note: if referring to React Components as 'just DOM adaptors' is funny to you, you have groked pipeline.)

 The pipeline app should maintain the canonical representation of state for the entire application.
 This includes application data, UI state, routing/location state, everything.